 - Exhaustive Knowledge Transfer session avoiding cost overrun

 - They speed up productive time of developers

 - Workshops decrease the time spent on non-value adding features

 - Workshops - contrary to popular belief - do not slow-down ramp-up time or start of development

 - Workshops greatly increase accuracy of estimates and deliveries

 - Gives quality input for project resolution to all parties involved

-The cost of making changes to the scope (project) can be a costly affair if the scope is not clearly defined.
-Workshops reduces costs that occur later in a software development life-cycle.
+The cost of making changes to the scope (project) can be a high if the scope is not clearly defined.
+Workshops reduce costs that may otherwise occur later in a software development life cycle.